 Newborn Lamb & Kid Covers

-Small: Will fit lambs and goats under 15 lb.
+- Small: Will fit small breeds of sheep and goat kids under 15 lbs.

 Listed below are recommended optional components or related items.
 Your particular situation may require alternative recommendations.
 Please call and talk to our consultants if there are any questions at 800-282-6631.